outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 ## 2. Elitist Hiring Says: Only Genius Tech Types Are Welcome Here

-You don't have to search Indeed long to find a tech job ad that's peppered with gendered and elitist terms such as:
+You don't have to search Indeed long to find a tech job ad that's peppered with elitist vocabulary such as:
 - 'Genius'
 - 'Gravitas'
 - 'Smart'